 First things first - what exactly is rope drop at Disneyland and how do you do it?
 Disneyland normally opens its park gates about 30 minutes before official park opening time.
 Guests are free to enter the park but are stopped by a rope at a central place in the park before they encounter most ride entrances.

 Within Disneyland park, the rope is located in the hub - by the Walt Disney and Mickey Partners statue right in front of the castle.
-Technically there are really two ropes these days, as the crowd splits around that hub.
+Technically there are really two or more ropes these days, as the crowd splits around that hub.
 Guests headed for Tomorrowland or Fantasyland stand on the right facing the castle.

 At exactly park opening time, Disney cast members count down and then drop this rope.
 Guests then hustle (very) quickly towards their favorite attractions to beat the crowds.